Atlyss

 Atlyss (stylized in all caps) is an upcoming action role-playing game developed by indie developer Kiseff.
 It is published by Kiseff under the name KisSoft.
-Demos of the game were available through itch.io from 2021, and it was released in early access through Steam on November 22, 2024. in reality, the developer does not have an official release date for the game yet.
+Demos of the game were available through itch.io from 2021, and it was released in early access through Steam on November 22, 2024.
+An official release date has not been announced.

 The game features playable anthropomorphic animals that explore and fight in an open world akin to those found in massively multiplayer online role-playing games (MMORPGs).
 It is designed with particular appeal towards the furry fandom with its suggestive character designs, but pointedly contains "nothing explicit".
 The graphic design of the game resembles that of games released on the PlayStation 2.

 Gameplay

 Atlyss is a 3D action role-playing game structured similar to MMORPGs, in that players complete quests and fight monsters to level up.
 The player is given the option to choose a class—Fighter, Mystic, or Bandit—at level 10, which provides specialized skills.
 Some quests can be repeated multiple times, allowing for more effective experience gains through collecting items and fighting enemies.

 The player can perform a variety of emotes, which are mainly used for social interaction, though the "taunt" command can be used to pacify enemies.
 Some emotes, such as "sit" and "dance", differ depending on the player's chosen race.